Application

 We expect from the participants experience with programming in Python, experience in machine learning, and at least a basic but sound knowledge of calculus, linear algebra, probability theory and statistics.

-See recommended curriculum to gain most out of Nordic ProbAI 2024.
+See recommended curriculum to gain most out of ProbAI 2025.

 Registration Fee